turinglabsorg/datahub-learn/network-documentation/near/tutorials/stake/2-fungible-token.md

 ## _"Money makes the world go round."_
 The simplest way to explain fungible tokens is money.
 If you know money then you already know fungible tokens.
-NEAR is an example of a fungible token, i.e., a crypto**CURRENCY**.
+NEAR is an example of a fungible token, i.e., a crypto**currency**.
 How does money make the world go round?
-The answer is simple ... because money enables the ease of flow of capital and trade.
-Flowing capital and trade results in a healthy economy that results in wealth creation and prosperity.
-The opposite happens when capital flow is hampered.
+The answer is all around you.
 Money drives almost everything.
+Money motivates people to excel.
+Money provides incentive and drives people to excel.
+Money is needed to live and prosper.
+Most people (at least here in the USA) take money for granted.
+However, if you take a step back, you will realize the importance of money and that it truly makes the world go round.
+When money is flowing the markets and economy are healthy.
+Do you recall what happened to the global economy when money stop flowing and the capital markets froze during the **2008** financial crisis and meltdown?

+... and in **2009** Bitcoin entered the scene and changed the world.
+Bitcoin is the first successful proof of concept for decentralized money, i.e., cryptocurrency.
+It was a technological breakthrough for money.
+Bitcoin has proven to be a fantastic secure store of value that puts people in full control of their money (assuming you own secure possession of the private keys).
-Cryptocurrency is the latest technological breakthrough for money.
-Bitcoin was the first successful proof of concept for cryptocurrency.
-Bitcoin is a fantastic store of value, but it simply cannot scale to meet the demands of today's global economy - or local economy for that matter.
+However, it simply cannot scale to meet the demands of today's global economy - or local economy for that matter.

 This is where NEAR can step in and bridge the gap.
 NEAR shines in terms of speed, scalability, and cost.
 NEAR's first attempt to bootstrap the ecosystem with an FT (**F**ungible **T**oken) standard was [NEP-21](https://nomicon.io/Standards/Tokens/FungibleToken.html).